Granite Bio

 Series B in 2009

-Synosia Therapeutics is a privately-owned company focused on developing and commercializing products to address unmet medical needs in the fields of psychiatry and neurology.
-The company has a pipeline that includes six clinical-stage compounds, which have been acquired through partnerships with major pharmaceutical companies.
-Two of these compounds are existing marketed drugs that are undergoing testing for new indications, aiming to expand their applications to treat neurological and psychiatric conditions such as anxiety and Parkinson's disease.
-In addition to its product development efforts, Synosia Therapeutics also offers clinical development programs and research services.
+Synosia Therapeutics is a privately-owned company focused on developing and commercializing products aimed at addressing unmet medical needs in psychiatry and neurology.
+The company has a pipeline that includes six clinical-stage compounds, which have been acquired through strategic partnerships with major pharmaceutical firms such as Novartis, Roche, and Syngenta.
+Among these compounds, two are already marketed drugs that are being evaluated for new therapeutic indications to expand their application in treating neurological and psychiatric conditions, including anxiety and Parkinson's disease.
+In addition to its drug development efforts, Synosia Therapeutics also offers clinical development programs and research services.

-Lutonix DCB is a new drug-coated balloon catheter that delivers paclitaxel to the arterial wall in a single, short inflation.
-Paclitaxel is an anti-proliferative drug commonly used to prevent arterial restenosis.
 Lutonix DCB is very similar to a standard angioplasty balloon, but contains a special coating consisting of paclitaxel and a proprietary carrier that facilitates the drug’s transfer to the arterial wall upon inflation.
 This highly efficient formulation allows Lutonix DCB to deliver a therapeutic dose to the artery wall, while keeping the dose of paclitaxel on the balloon as low as possible.
 A lower balloon drug load minimizes systemic drug exposure and is designed to maximize safety.

 APT Pharmaceuticals